-Basically, audit trails are used to ensure your data is secure, and your users are doing what they’re supposed to.
-Security concerns can be traced to machines through analysis of the data log and flagging of the suspicious data can be enhanced with certain applications to automatically track and report suspicious data in your database.
+Basically, database audit trails are used to ensure your data is secure, and your users are doing what they’re supposed to.
+Security concerns can be traced to machines through analysis of the data log and flagging of the suspicious data can be enhanced with certain applications to automatically track and report suspicious data identified during the database auditing process.

 User compliance can also be measured through an audit trail, since data logs collect user information such as login data, machine use data, and activity data.

 What Kinds of Data Can I Audit?

 The first consideration in implementing an Oracle database, and later an audit trail of your data log, is the type of data you’d like to audit.
 You can audit two main categories of data in your system: access events and action events.